 - tunnel vision or loss of vision on one side of the visual field

-- sudden change in duration or intensity of migraine symptoms
+- sudden change in the duration or intensity of migraine symptoms

-If you have any of these symptoms, see an eye specialist right away.
+If you have any of these symptoms, it’s important to see an ophthalmologist right away.

-But it can be a sign of something more serious, including an impending stroke or serious brain injury.
+But it can signify something more serious, including a major eye condition that can threaten your vision, an upcoming stroke, or a brain injury.

-It’s important to see an eye specialist if you experience kaleidoscopic vision.
+It’s important to see an ophthalmologist if you experience kaleidoscope vision.